treeverse/lakeFS/docs/use_cases/iso_env.md

         source="main"))
 ```

 Now we can use Spark to write the csv file from `main` branch as a Parquet file to the `test-env` of our lakeFS repo.
-Suppose if we accidentally write the dataframe back to "test-env" branch again, this time in append mode.
+Suppose we accidentally write the dataframe back to "test-env" branch again, this time in append mode.

 ```bash
 df.write.mode('overwrite').parquet('s3a://my-repo/test-env/')